Salmonella found in world's biggest chocolate plant

 The scare comes a few weeks after a case of chocolates contaminated with salmonella in the Ferrero factory in Arlon in southern Belgium manufacturing Kinder chocolates.

-Belgian health authorities announced on June 17 that they had given the green light to restart the Italian giant's factory for a three-month test period.
+Belgian health authorities said on June 17 that they had given the green light to restart the Italian giant's factory for a three-month test period.

 Swiss group Barry Callebaut supplies cocoa and chocolate products to many companies in the food industry, including industry giants such as Hershey, Mondelez, Nestle or Unilever.